Everything You Need to Know About Angioplasty Surgery

 - Coronary Artery Disease (CAD) - Such arteries are responsible for pumping blood from your heart to other organs of the body.
 If these arteries get blocked, a person might suffer from a heart attack or severe chest pain and hence require immediate angioplasty surgery.

-- Peripheral Artery Disease (PAD) - Peripheral arteries transport blood and oxygen from extremities in your body, like arms and legs, to your heart.
+- Peripheral Artery Disease (PAD) - Peripheral arteries carry oxygen‑rich blood from the heart to the arms, legs, and other tissues.
 Angioplasty is a correctional surgery that is recommended to widen the artery and remove plaque build-up.

 What are the Risks of Angioplasty Surgery?